mahdiatubly/AWS/Machine Learning/MachineLearningPipeline.md

 **Hyperparameter categories:**
 1. Model Hyperparameters: Help define the model.
 Such as Filter size, pooling, stride, and padding.
 2. Optimizer Hyperparameters: How the model learns patterns on data.
 Such as Gradient descent, and stochastic gradient descent.
-3. Data Hyperprameters: Define attributes of the data itself.
+3. Data Hyperprameters: Define attributes of the data itself. define data augmentation techniques like cropping or resizing for image-related problems.
 Useful for small/homogenous datasets.

 **Methods for tuning hyperparameters:**
 1. Grid search: you set up a grid made up of hyperparameters and their different values.
 For each possible combination, a model is trained and a score is produced on the validation data.
 With this approach, every single combination of the given possible hyperparameter values is tried.
 This approach, while thorough, can be very inefficient.